wzgrx/VideoX-Fun/scripts/wan2.2/README_TRAIN_DISTILL.md

   --low_vram
 ```

+DeepSpeed Zero-3 is not highly recommended at the moment.
+In this repository, using FSDP has fewer errors and is more stable.

-Wan distill with deepspeed zero-3:
+Wan distill with DeepSpeed Zero-3:

 Wan with DeepSpeed Zero-3 is suitable for 14B Wan at high resolutions.
 After training, you can use the following command to get the final model:
 ```sh